MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/iboss-integration.md

 1. Investigate cloud apps discovered on your network.
 For more information and investigation steps, see [Working with Cloud Discovery](working-with-cloud-discovery-data.md).

-1. Any app that you set as unsanctioned in Cloud App Security will be pinged by iboss once every ten minutes, and then automatically blocked by iboss.
+1. Any app that you set as unsanctioned in Defender for Cloud Apps will be pinged by iboss once every ten minutes, and then automatically blocked by iboss.
 For more information about unsanctioning apps, see [Sanctioning/unsanctioning an app](governance-discovery.md#BKMK_SanctionApp).

-1. To configure iboss to send traffic logs to Microsoft Cloud App Security, contact iboss support.
+1. To configure iboss to send traffic logs to Microsoft Defender for Cloud Apps, contact iboss support.

 ## Next steps